pratikranaa/EasyCommerce-API/README.md

 Start the development server:
 * php artisan serve

-The E-commerce API is now accessible using the base URL http://localhost:8000/api.

 ### Configuration
 The configuration for the E-commerce API is stored in the .env file located at the project root.
 This file contains environment-specific settings such as database connection details and application key.